 Steps to Become a Registered Nurse

-After you’ve decided that you would like to pursue a career in nursing, the steps to becoming a registered nurse are fairly straightforward.
+After you’ve decided that you would like to pursue a career in nursing, the steps on how to become a registered nurse are fairly straightforward.
 First, you must earn the appropriate degree.
 Then, you must pass the NCLEX Exam.
 And finally, you must obtain a license in the state that you wish to practice in.

 1. Earn your Degree